tanmesh/house-marketplace-app/README.md

 2. **Property Listings**: Users can create, edit, and manage property listings with details such as images, property type, location, price, and description.

-3. **Advanced Search**: The app incorporates advanced search options, allowing users to filter properties by various criteria, including location, price range, property type, and more.

-4. **Geolocation**: Geolocation features help users find properties near their current location, enhancing user experience.
+3. **Geolocation**: Geolocation features help users find properties near their current location, enhancing user experience.

-5. **Dynamic Animations**: The app includes dynamic animations for a visually engaging and interactive user interface.
+4. **Dynamic Animations**: The app includes dynamic animations for a visually engaging and interactive user interface.

-6. **Payment Integration**: Stripe is integrated for payment processing, allowing users to make secure payments for property listings and services.
+5. **Payment Integration**: Stripe is integrated for payment processing, allowing users to make secure payments for property listings and services.

-7. **Real-time Updates**: Firebase backend is utilized for secure data storage and real-time updates, ensuring a responsive and dynamic user interface.
+6. **Real-time Updates**: Firebase backend is utilized for secure data storage and real-time updates, ensuring a responsive and dynamic user interface.

 ## Technologies Used